robinwilson16/ExcelSQLImporter/README.md

 ## Setting Up a Schedule

-You can just click on may wish to set up a schedule to import one or more Excel files each night and the best way to do this in Windows is to use Task Scheduler which is available in all modern versions of Windows.
+You can just click on may wish to set up a schedule to import one or more Excel files each night and the best way to do this in Windows is to use Task Scheduler which is available in all supported versions of Windows.

 Create a new task and name it based on the Excel file it will import so for example:
 ```